Ten years ago, if you told me that I would be a travel blogger at this point in my life, I would have called you crazy!! And here I am.

 I never took an online blogging class.
 I have never been to a travel blogging conference.
 We have never had a paid trip with a tourism board.
 And remember, I ignored the importance of social media for almost two years.

 We don’t travel full time.
-We have two kids in school and Tim works full time.
+We have one kid in high school and one in college.
+And until the end of May, Tim worked full time.
 You could say that we do everything wrong.

 But somehow, we now run one of the highest-traffic travel blogs on the internet.